anjibabuIITK/BASH-scripts/README.md

-# BASH-scripts
+# BASH Scripts
-Some of my useful Bash scripts

-By
+    Bash scripts to be used for analysis and easy tasks.

     ANJI BABU KAPAKAYALA
     IIT KANPUR ,INDIA